How to Buy Property in Mexico 2024: Closing Costs, Laws and Tips

 The restricted zone in Mexico encompasses areas within 100 kilometers of the international borders and 50 kilometers from the coast.
 Foreigners can acquire property in these zones through a fideicomiso (bank trust) or by establishing a Mexican corporation.
 The fideicomiso lasts for 50 years and can be renewed, with initial setup costs ranging from $500 to $1,000 USD.

-Steps to Buying Land in Mexico
+Key Steps to Purchasing Property in Mexico

 Purchasing real estate in Mexico involves several key steps, starting with finding the right property and agreeing on a price with the seller.
-This process includes finding a reputable real estate agent, conducting due diligence to verify the property’s title and ownership history, and signing the sales contract.

 Additionally, further surveys and checks might be necessary, including cadastral surveys and valuations for tax purposes.
 For pre-construction properties, understanding the sales contract and ensuring all necessary permits and approvals are in place is crucial.